 Definition of a Flat Tax

 The Flat Tax system is a mechanism in which the same rate of tax is applied to every individual irrespective of their income levels.
 Also, no deductions or exemptions are allowed in this tax system.
 In this tax system, the person earning higher wages does not fall into a higher tax bracket, so this system gives incentives to people with higher wages.
 However, the person earning a lower income is also taxed at the same rate due to which critics argue that this system imposes a burden on the lower-income group.

 Features of Flat Tax

 #1 – Single rate of tax

 A single rate of tax is imposed on every individual irrespective of their income level.
 Russia is one of the countries which has imposed a 13% flat income tax rate, though the tax rate for companies is different.
-Russia saw an increase of 25.2% in the first-year flat tax was introduced followed by 24.6 and 15.2 % increase in a second and third year respectively.
+Russia saw an increase of 25.2% in the first-year flat tax was introduced, followed by 24.6 and 15.2 % increase in the second and third years, respectively.
 The reason for the increase was the inclusion of more people in the tax bracket.
-So even though critics say that this system imposes a burden on the lower-income group, an increase in revenue in hands of government is good for economies as the money can be invested in social welfare schemes.
+So even though critics say that this system imposes a burden on the lower-income group, an increase in revenue in the hands of government is good for economies as the money can be invested in social welfare schemes.

 #2 – Deduction/Exemptions not Allowed